tilln/jmeter-wssecurity/README.md

 ### Pre-Processors

-The dropdown fields are initialized with WSS default values, and allow the customization of most signature and encryption settings, depending on what the endpoint's WSDL defines.
+The dropdown fields allow for the customization of most signature and encryption settings, depending on what the endpoint's WSDL defines.

+#### Parts to Sign/Parts to Encrypt

-The "Parts to Sign"/"Parts to Encrypt" are empty by default, however, that results in the SOAP Body content to be signed or encrypted.
+These lists are empty by default, however, that results in the SOAP Body content to be signed or encrypted.

 Suppose the Timestamp element was to be included in the signature or encryption in addition to the Body element, both would have to be listed as follows: